 Distillation is nature’s own way of cleaning water: The solid water evaporates, becomes a gas and reunites into a solid in the form of rain.
 This life-giving “trick” is that whatever is in the water, besides water, will not evaporate into a gas and will simply be left behind.
 WaterStillar® produces clean H2O with a natural content of O2 and CO2.
-There is no difference in water quality weather a small or large amount is produced – there is no correlation between capacity and quality.
+There is no difference in water quality whether a small or large amount is produced – there is no correlation between capacity and quality.

 Purified or “still” water may also be water that is cleaned through reverse osmosis or deionization.
 But distilled water should be the process of evaporation and condensation in order not to confuse the terms and technologies.